redstrate/Physis/README.md

 from including crates - but the ones we do include, have to get checked often.
 I use `cargo deny` to check my dependencies for mismatched versions, deprecation warnings, updates and more.
 This is also run on the CI!

 Making sure that the library is semver-compliant is also important, and I use `cargo semver` for this task.
-Currently it's not on the CI, but it will be added soon.
 This is to ensure the API does not break when moving between patch versions.

 ## Contributing & Support